pinecone-router/router/README.md

 This powerful directive can be used alone or alongisde `x-template`, it allow you to excute one or more methods when a route is matched.

-- `x-handler` takes a _function, or an array of function_, that will be called in order.
+- `x-handler` takes a _function, or an array of functions_, that will be called in order.
 - Handlers are awaited.
 - Handlers run **before x-template** allowing you to redirect before showing